Book of Lamentations: Acrostic

+Acrostic ordering

+Unlike standard alphabetical order, in the middle chapters of Lamentations, the letter pe (the 17th letter) comes before ayin (the 16th).
+In the first chapter, the Masoretic Text uses the standard modern alphabetical order; however, in the Dead Sea Scrolls version of the text (4QLam/4Q111, c.
+37 BCE – 73 CE), even the first chapter uses the pe-ayin order found in chapters 2, 3, and 4.

 The book's first four chapters have a well-defined qinah rhythm of three stresses followed by two, although the fifth chapter lacks this.
 Dobbs-Allsopp describes this meter as "the rhythmic dominance of unbalanced and enjambed lines".
 Again, few English translations attempt to capture this.
-Exceptions include Robert Alter's The Hebrew Bible and the New American Bible Revised Edition.
+Exceptions include Robert Alter's Hebrew Bible and the New American Bible Revised Edition.

 Composition

-Lamentations has traditionally been ascribed to Jeremiah.
-The ascription of authorship to Jeremiah derives from the impetus to ascribe all biblical books to inspired biblical authors, and Jeremiah being a prophet at the time who prophesied its demise was an obvious choice.
-Additionally in 2 Chronicles 35:25 Jeremiah is said to have composed a lament on the death of King Josiah, but there is no reference to Josiah in the book of Lamentations and no reason to connect it to Jeremiah.
-However, the modern consensus amongst scholars is that Jeremiah did not write Lamentations; like most ancient literature, the author remains anonymous.
-Most likely, each of the book's chapters was written by a different poet, and they then were joined to form the book.
+The traditional ascription of authorship to Jeremiah derives from the impetus to ascribe all biblical books to inspired biblical authors.
+Jeremiah, a prophet who prophesied its demise at the time, was an obvious choice.
+In 2 Chronicles 35:25 Jeremiah is said to have composed a lament for the death of King Josiah, but there is no reference to Josiah in the book of Lamentations and no reason to connect it to Jeremiah.
+However, the modern consensus amongst scholars is that Jeremiah did not write Lamentations; like most ancient literary texts, the author or authors remain anonymous.

+Scholars are divided over whether the book is the work of one or multiple authors.
+According to the latter position, a different poet wrote each of the book's chapters and then joined to form the book.
+One clue pointing to multiple authors is that the gender and situation of the first-person witness changes—the narration is feminine in the first and second lamentations, but masculine in the third, while the fourth and fifth are eyewitness reports of Jerusalem's destruction.
+Conversely, the similarities of style, vocabulary, and theological outlook and the uniform historical setting are arguments for one author.

 The book's language fits an Exilic date (586–520 BCE), and the poems probably originated from Judeans who remained in the land.
-The fact that the acrostics follow the pe-ayin order of the pre-exilic Paleo-Hebrew alphabet/script further supports the position that they are not postexilic compositions.
+The fact that the acrostics of chapters 2–4 follow the pe-ayin order of the pre-Exilic Paleo-Hebrew alphabet further supports the position that they are not postexilic compositions.
 However, the sequence of the chapters is not chronological, and the poems were not necessarily written by eyewitnesses to the events.
 The book was compiled between 586 BCE and the end of the 6th century BCE, when the Temple was rebuilt.
-Because Second Isaiah, whose work is dated to 550—538 BCE, seems to have known at least parts of Lamentations, the book was probably in circulation by the mid-6th century, but the exact time, place, and reason for its composition are unknown.
+Because Second Isaiah, whose work is dated to 550–538 BCE, seems to have known at least parts of Lamentations, the book was probably in circulation by the mid-6th century, but the exact time, place, and reason for its composition are unknown.

-Scholars are divided over whether the book is the work of one or multiple authors.
-One clue pointing to multiple authors is that the gender and situation of the first-person witness changes – the narration is feminine in the first and second lamentation, and masculine in the third, while the fourth and fifth are eyewitness reports of Jerusalem's destruction; conversely, the similarities of style, vocabulary, and theological outlook, as well as the uniform historical setting, are arguments for one author.